 How to Become a Mathematician

-Mathematician requires a minimum of a bachelor’s degree in mathematics, while most employers and private industries often want individuals with an advanced degree like a master’s or doctorate.
+Mathematician requires a minimum of a bachelor’s degree in mathematics, while most employers often want individuals with an advanced degree like a master’s or doctorate.
 Degree programs usually consist of courses in calculus, abstract algebra, linear or differential equations, statistics, and data analysis.
 You may also be required to take classes in related fields such as engineering, physics, or computer science.

 Becoming a mathematician requires you to love numbers, computations, and problem-solving.
-Your time can vary pending on your chosen college path; advanced mathematics degrees can take up 6-8 years.
-However, it’s generally four years of full-time undergraduate courses and an additional 2-6 years for a masters and doctorate.
-You must also maintain knowledge of current trends by attending professional conferences, reading professional journals, and talking with other mathematicians.
+Time to complete your education however, can vary pending on your chosen college path.
+For example, if you choose to pursue advanced mathematics degrees, these degrees may take up 6-8 years.
+However, the education generally takes four years of full-time undergraduate courses and an additional 2-6 years for a masters and doctorate.

-Also, there are many mathematics associations that one can join.
-The American Mathematical Society (AMS) is an association of professionals focused on mathematical research and scholarships.
-They serve their communities through publications, meetings, advocacy, and have several resources for students wanting to enter this career field.
-Another one is the Society for Industrial and Applied Mathematics (SIAM), which offers student chapters, resources, rewards, and fellowships.
+Another association is the Society for Industrial and Applied Mathematics (SIAM), which offers student chapters, resources, rewards, and fellowships.
 Lastly, there is a national honor society called the Mu Alpha Theta for high school and two-year college students and a National Mathematics Museum, MoMath, located in New York.
 Even if you cannot visit it, you must check out their website.

 Benefits of being a Mathematician